compeek/pdo-wrapper/README.md

 PDO Wrapper
 ===========

-PDO Wrapper is a simple, drop-in PDO wrapper featuring lazy connections, manual disconnections, and re-connections.
+PDO Wrapper is a simple, drop-in PDO wrapper featuring lazy connections, manual disconnections, and reconnections.

 By default, it works exactly as standard PDO and can be used in exactly the same way.
 It adds a few additional features without affecting the default functionality.